ICAEW.com works better with JavaScript enabled.

 How often should you update CDD?

-The frequency of the review should be determined on a risk basis but there may also be trigger events such as providing a new service to an existing client, significant changes to key office holders, the introduction of a politically exposed person or if a suspicious activity report has been made.
+The frequency of the review should be determined on a risk basis.
+Some firms review the CDD for normal or low-risk clients every three years, and high-risk firms every year.
+However, this approach only works if you have robust procedures in place to trigger events such as providing a new service to an existing client, significant changes to key office holders, the introduction of a politically exposed person or if a suspicious activity report has been made.

 Resources to support compliance